People

 Former group members

-Katarína Boďová, postdoc, cosupervised with Nick Barton; 2017 starting as Assistant Professor at the Faculty of Mathematics, Physics and Informatics, Comenius University, Bratislava
+Katarína Boďová, cosupervised with Nick Barton; 2017 starting as Assistant Professor at the Faculty of Mathematics, Physics and Informatics, Comenius University, Bratislava

 Remy Chait, IST Fellow, cosupervised with Calin Guet, 2019 starting as Lecturer in the biosciences department, University of Exeter

-Daniele De Martino, postdoc, 2019 starting as Postdoc at Jozsef Stefan Institute, Ljubljana; Winter 2019 starting as Assistant Professor at Basque Center for Biophysics
+Daniele De Martino, 2019 starting as Postdoc at Jozsef Stefan Institute, Ljubljana; Winter 2019 starting as Assistant Professor at Basque Center for Biophysics

 Tamar Friedlander, IST Fellow, 2017 starting as Assistant Professor at Hebrew University of Jerusalem